smileys-tavern/smileys_umbrella/README.md

 ### Revisit point algorithm

-The current reputation based algorithm is fairly untested and should be modularized and then visited for potential strategy shifts.
-In case of code forks, a modularized system with an interface should allow for different strategies to be swapped in.
+The current reputation based algorithm is not battle tested and should be visited fully.
+A behaviour has been started to make plugging in algorithms easier but there is still work to be done on that.
 The objective at Smileys itself is it operates like a pub, which is not a fair and even democracy.
-People only want to listen to people that have something half interesting to say and there will always be a fair shake of social connectors, humerous folk and revolutionaries etc.. we should make sure folks subscriptions to the right loudmouths pay out properly and not promote a cycle of echo chambers and risk-free conversation; while the haters and newbies are around but are somewhat muted until they learn to contribute.
+People only want to listen to people that have something half interesting to say and there will always be a fair shake of social connectors, humerous folk and revolutionaries etc.. we should make sure folks subscriptions to the right loudmouths pay out properly and not promote a cycle of echo chambers and risk-free conversation; while others voice would be somewhat quieter until they learn civility or whatever rules a room runs by.

 ### Feature Toggles

 We need configurable toggles for many of smileys futures, so that specialists and hobbyists can more easily set up locally.
 For example a postgres off switch would allow a set of data to be stubbed in.
 Or a sphinx toggle would allow only a few test searches to return faked results.
-Other candidates are orientdb, cloudinary (image uploading), and authentication.
-A rough toggle is already present in the api for the graph database.
+Other candidates are cloudinary (image uploading), and authentication.
+A rough toggle is already present in the api for the graph database which is a feature that will be taken out it appears.

 ### Mod tools